 Do you need assistance accessing something on our website?

-Email email@example.com and we will reply as soon as possible.
+Email firstname.lastname@example.org and I will reply as soon as possible.

 Commitment to Accessibility

 Accessible.org is committed to accessibility.
 It is my (Kris Rivenburgh’s) policy to ensure that persons with disabilities have full and equal access to my digital offerings.

 I welcome any feedback on the performance and accessibility of this website.
 Email me at email@example.com to provide feedback.

 Accessible.org strives to conform to WCAG 2.1 AA standards to ensure digital offerings are fully accessible.

 Accessible.org is compatible with most major Internet browsers including Chrome, FireFox, and Safari.

 Accessible.org may not perform optimally on Internet Explorer and older browser versions.